By Sophia Manodori, MPP Tutor

 It’s not just that I didn’t like math.
 I truly, deeply hated it.
 I thought it was useless, boring, and stressful.

 It all started in elementary school, when I attended a public school in San Francisco.
 I was bored out of my mind in math class.
-I never felt challenged by math.
+I never felt that math challenged me.
 My only real interactions with it were repetitive worksheets.
 I didn’t understand why math mattered in the world.
 So I came to the conclusion that it was lifeless and uninteresting.

 In middle school, I was homeschooled, and enrolled in rigorous online algebra classes that moved so fast I could barely keep up.
 The teachers would only explain the problems in one specific way, which I didn’t understand.
 In these classes, I constantly felt overwhelmed and stressed, and began to hate math simply because I couldn’t understand it.